Anke van der Sterren

 Suzie Hudson

-Clinical Advisor to the Centre for Alcohol and Other Drugs at NSW Ministry if Health.
+Clinical Advisor to the Centre for Alcohol and Other Drugs at NSW Ministry of Health.

 Dr Suzie Hudson is an accredited mental health social worker with a PhD in public health and community medicine who has worked in the AOD, mental health and forensic mental health fields for over 25 years.
 A clinical leader and current Clinical Advisor at the Centre for Alcohol and Other Drugs at NSW Health, her role is to provide AOD treatment policy advice and to support AOD treatment providers across NSW to deliver compassionate, trauma-informed and high-quality care.
 Suzie is an Adjunct Associate Lecturer at NDARC at UNSW, and also works as an accredited trainer, researcher and therapist in the community.
 Suzie is a passionate advocate for elevating Aboriginal voices, knowledge and wisdom in the AOD sector.